Open-Source Innovation: IDEO’s Human-Centered Design Toolkit

 COLLABORATION IS KEY

 The toolkit began as a conversation between IDEO’s CEO Tim Brown and a program officer at the Bill and Melinda Gates Foundation, who first broached the idea of creating some kind of common language around designing for social impact.
+“Human-centered

-“Human-centereddesign has always been IDEO’s approach to creating innovation,” says HCD Toolkit project lead Tatyana Mamut.
-But it was the Gates Foundation’s work in developing nations where IDEO sawan opportunity to apply their three core values for sustainable design:human desirability,technical feasibility and technical viability.
-“What we’ve donewith this toolkit is taken the basic structure of that methodology andturned it into a process that makes it applicable to the developingworld.”
+design has always been IDEO’s approach to creating innovation,” says HCD Toolkit project lead Tatyana Mamut.
+But it was the Gates Foundation’s work in developing nations where IDEO saw

 IDEO employee Tatyana Mamut plowing a field in Ethiopia as part of field research.